syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Printing-Content-from-RichTextBoxAdv.md

 string filePath = "D:/Sample.docx";

-//Loads the file from the specified path in Synchronous mode.
+//Loads the file from the specified path in the Synchronous mode.

 richTextBoxAdv.Load(filePath);

-//Prints the content of RichTextBoxAdv.
+//Prints the content of the RichTextBoxAdv.

 richTextBoxAdv.PrintDocument();